cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 ---

 ## 📝 Next Steps (If This Were a Full Project)
-- Expand beyond homepage → About, Industries, Careers, Contact
+- Expand beyond homepage/landing page → About, Industries, Careers, Contact, All other pages needed
-- Build a full WordPress site (recommend WP Engine hosting + Elementor or Block Editor for flexibility)
 - Layer in SEO optimization, analytics, and performance tuning
 - Create a unified design system for consistent branding across all pages
+- Would of course add in actual logos, real copy, and images

 ## Issues with AI/ what it is Good For
 - AI is great to get ideas out there and experiment